Fitsumhelina/A2SV-LeetCode-Acceptance-Test/readme.md

 # A2SV Cohort 6 Preparation - Problem Solving Repository

 Welcome to my problem-solving repository!
-This repository is dedicated to storing my solutions for the 31 problems I am solving in preparation for the A2SV Cohort 6 application process.
+This repository is dedicated to storing my solutions for the 30 problems I am solving in preparation for the A2SV Cohort 6 application process.

 ## Overview

-This repository contains solutions to problems categorized into three difficulty levels:
+This repository contains solutions to problems categorized into two difficulty levels:
 - **Easy**
 - **Medium**
-- **Hard**

 The problems are designed to help prepare for the technical interviews and to give a better understanding of the expected technical knowledge.